kamali109/19CS404-DBMS-Lab-Manual/Experiment1_ER_Diagram/problem_statement.md

 Invoice Number
 Mode of Payment

-2. Billing Relationship with Medical Record
+2.Billing Relationship with Medical Record
 The Medical Record contains crucial treatment-related data:

-Diagnosis, Drugs, Reference, ICD
+Diagnosis, Drugs, Reference, ICD.

 This data directly influences billing calculations:
 Drugs prescribed, procedures performed, and diagnoses can be priced and billed.

 A Billing entity can be created and connected to the Medical Record with a relationship like:
 "Generate Bill" or "Billed For"

-3. Assurance (Insurance) Attribute in Registration
+3.Assurance (Insurance) Attribute in Registration
 The Registration entity contains an Assurance attribute, which likely refers to insurance.
 Billing calculations can consider:
 Whether the patient is insured
 Which costs are covered or not covered